NickTiny/Sync-Material-to-Strip/README.md

 Sync Material to Strip ONLY controls offsett/start frame of an image texture node.
 This addon does NOT Support any other strip features like time remapping or video settings.

+# Credits
+Video featured in demo video is from the Blender Foundation